 It is probably still the accent most met with by foreign students in English medium training courses.
 Received Pronunciation is also the model which has been most fully described thereby offering itself as a convenient base.

 As it insists on "ideal" segments, syllables and words, the acoustic signal is relatively high.
-A German businessman in conversation with his Japanese counterpart on the phone would need to be fairly explicit.
+German business executives in conversation with their Japanese counterparts on the phone would need to be fairly explicit.

 Similarly, an Iranian air-traffic controller would be ill-advised to base his or her production on an informal style rich in simplifications such as elision and assimilation.